porteristhechampion/AI-Tattoo-Guide/Journal.md

 I didn't spend very much time on my indie project this week and spent most of the time working on the team project.
 I mostly just worked on perfecting my unit tests, and I'm getting SUPER close to finishing that.
 I will hopefully have more time to work on my indie project in the next few weeks, and I am feeling very confident that I will be able to finish it all up moving forward.

+Week 11 - 4/13/25
+Time Spent: 1 hour
+I was mainly focused on the team project this week.
+I adjusted my test classes a little bit to better test what happens to the user entity when a suggestion is deleted.
+I also filled out some journal entries.

+Week 12 - 4/20/25
+Time Spent: None
+I didn't spend any time on the indie project this week and only focused on the team project.

+Week 13 - 4/27/25